zorroblue/buyandsell/README.md

 There are two main types of post - offers and bids

-What you offer to sell, is called an offer
+What you offer to sell, is called an offer. <br>
-Other users' offers are called bids
+Other users' offers are called bids.

 ## Working: